railsfactory/crux_i18n/README.md

 ﻿CruxI18n
 ========

-Introduction goes here.

-This  provides a "unified" locale file for languages such Czech,Finnish,Russian.
+This  provides a "unified" locale file for languages  such as Czech,Finnish,Russian.

 Installation
 ========